CodeWithAbraham/student-data-analysis/README.md

 ## Project Summary
-This project analyzes a student performance dataset to explore how engagement and attendance levels affect GPA.
-Using Python and pandas, the dataset was cleaned, processed, and analyzed to calculate key metrics such as average GPA by engagement level and attendance trends.
-Results revealed that higher engagement is associated with better academic performance.
-The processed data and summary were exported to `output.xlsx`.
+This project analyzes student performance data to examine how engagement and attendance relate to GPA.
+Using Pandas for data processing and NumPy for numerical analysis, new features were created to categorize engagement and attendance levels.
+The results show that students with higher engagement and better attendance tend to achieve stronger GPAs.
+The cleaned and processed dataset was exported to output.xlsx.